Flashing and Debugging A Firmware in Detail

 -c "program firmware.elf verify reset exit"

-This single command programs the device and exits.
+This single command programs the device and then exits.

 Below are some of the most common GDB commands you’ll use while debugging: